 - Named one of Passcode's Influencers

-- Course author of ICS515: ICS Active Defense and Incident Response, and FOR578: Cyber Threat Intelligence
+- Course author of ICS515: ICS Visibility, Detection, and Response, and FOR578: Cyber Threat Intelligence

 - Author of the book Threat Intelligence and Me as well as numerous articles on cyber security